mkopsnc/catalogue_qt_docker/docker-compose/README.md

 Catalogue QT 2 Docker can be run using multiple configurations.
 By default we provide following configurations

 ```
+all-conf    - all avaiable configuration in one file (you can comment partciular lines to disable functionalities)
 production  - configured for production Keycloak instance (eduTEAMS)
 development - configured for development based Keycloak instance (user:pass - demo001:demo001)
 debug       - configured for running Docker compose in debug mode (Web Services, Update Process, Scheduler)